fb-pixel

 In short, sustainable mobility is about creating increasingly sustainable business models by strengthening the offering of different modes of mobility and boosting them with new technologies and the smart use of data.
 The decisive factor will be how we’ll succeed in using different modes of transport in a sensible manner to reduce individual traffic and habitual journeys.

 What makes the most sense varies greatly from situation to situation.
-The overall offering is expanding gradually through intermodality empowering intermodal mobility"), and ideally, the goal should be to create more opportunities of everyday mobility.
+The overall offering is expanding gradually through intermodality, and ideally, the goal should be to create more opportunities of everyday mobility.

 Thanks to integrations and a wealth of data, external factors such as weather, distribution of vehicles, local demand, traffic jams, construction sites, and CO2 emissions can be taken into account in real time.
 Slower vehicles such as e-scooters and cargo bikes can further increase flexibility by complementing the traditional offering, and in new residential areas, shared fleets can help plan flexible mobility concepts.